Touchstone Television: Fox Lab

-Fox Lab was a low-profile production sub-division of 20th Television, originally formed in 1986 as Fox Television Stations Productions (or STF Productions) and was responsible for the development of A Current Affair, Cops and America's Most Wanted.
+Fox Lab was a low-profile production sub-division of 20th Television, originally formed in 1986 as Fox Television Stations Productions (or FTSP) and was responsible for the development of A Current Affair, Cops and America's Most Wanted.
 It was rebranded to the current moniker in 1995, although the FTSP label was continued to be used on several older shows until Fox's cancellation of Cops in 2013.

 In 1990, Fox Television Stations debuted a soap opera, Tribes, only shown on Fox owned-and-operated stations.
 It only lasted one season on the air.

 By the early 90s, the company was producing a show, Not Just News, for first-run syndication.
 Also, in 1994, Fox Television Stations Productions produced an international version of America's Most Wanted, Manhunter, to be shown throughout international networks.
 It was later evolved into a US version for syndication, America's Most Wanted: Final Justice.

 In 2003, Fox Lab was producing the syndicated show Classmates, that lasted only two seasons.

 Fox Lab's library is currently co-owned by The Walt Disney Company and Fox Corporation.